tiagodeliberali/ecommerce/README.md

 - github actions to run checks and sonarqube
 - coverage with jacoco
 - API responses following [rfc7807](https://datatracker.ietf.org/doc/html/rfc7807) using `@ControllerAdvice` and `Problem`
+- profiles to deal with default and prod environment
+- action configuration to build and push docker image to docker hub
 - actuator to health check endpoints